Cannabidiol (CBD) — what we know and what we don’tTyler Zaga

 CBD is also being widely used to treat anxiety, and it has proven exceptionally helpful for insomnia.
-Apart from that it is also a highly effective medication for the treatment of several kinds of chronic pain.
+Apart from that, it is also a highly effective medication for the treatment of several kinds of chronic pain.
 A study published in the European Journal of Pain has shown how the topical application of CBD can lower arthritic pain.
 Another study has shown how the use of CBD can reduce neuropathic pain and inflammation.
 In other words, CBD can help to treat the two most problematic kinds of chronic pain without any side effects.
-Although more researches are required to corroborate these claims, by now it can be said without the slightest doubt that numerous patients of chronic pain are benefitting from the use of CBD.
+Although more research are required to corroborate these claims, by now it can be said without the slightest doubt that numerous patients with chronic pain are benefitting from the use of CBD.

 What to know about CBD: Does it have any side effects?

-Although the side effects of CBD aren’t really pronounced, in some individuals, CBD can cause side effects like irritability, mild nausea and fatigue.
+Although the side effects of CBD aren’t really pronounced, in some individuals, CBD can cause side effects like irritability, mild nausea, and fatigue.
 Too much intake of CBD can raise the Coumadin (blood thinner) level in blood which is why some people should avoid this medication.
 Another reason that deters people from deriving the benefits of CBD is the fact that even after its legalization CBD is still sold as a health supplement rather than a medicine.
 This is why it is always suggested that you talk to your doctor before commencing a cannabidiol treatment for pain management.
-However, small dosage of CBD edibles is not known to have produced any harmful effects in most users.
+However, a small dosage of CBD edibles is not known to have produced any harmful effects in most users.
 Therefore, starting out with very small doses of CBD edibles will not produce any discernible side effects in all probabilities.

 Things to consider before CBD edible dosing